matthewMcWilliams/AgendaApp/README.md

 - AI learning assistant (not started)

 ## Contact Information
 Feel free to message me through GitHub if you have any questions or need support.
+Let me know with an issue if I need to set up a Discord server or something.